wpdas/chain-db/readme.md

 | [chain-db-arm64](https://github.com/wpdas/chain-db/releases/download/v0.0.2-alpha/chain-db-arm64) | Linux     | Raspberry Pi3, Raspberry Pi4, Others |

 ## Libraries (client)

+Below are links to libraries (client) to be used with your preferred programming language.

 Although some libraries work on the client side, it is recommended to use it on the server side since it is a database transiting sensitive data.